varunteja007006/Practice/Practice TS/README.md

 **Appending the types to a new type**

-Here if we have more than one types and want to combine them to create a new type then we can use '&'.
+We can use '&' to combine multiple 'type' to a new type.

 ```ts
 type CredCardNumber = {